Totalvery/totalvery/readme.md

 - Using React to build frontend
 - Using Bootstrap for frontend design and development
 - Learning how to use Javascript, HTML and CSS
-- Learning how to use the Python Requests libary to get information
 - Using Django REST Framework to build API
 - Connecting MongoDB with Django for better performance
-- Using Python Requests library to send query and get data from external websites or APIs
+- Using Python Requests library to send query and fetch data from external websites or APIs

 ## To-do